 The license of Pleasure Vessels in Hong Kong

 A pleasure vessel must be registered and insured.
-The boat owner first applies for the Operating License for the vessel and fills an application form.
-He/she then submits the form to the Marine Department along with the following documents:
+To begin with, the boat owner first applies for the Operating License for the vessel and fills an application form.
+Next, he/she then submits the form to the Marine Department along with the following documents:

 If the owner is not making the application in person, other documents will be required.